leeweiming3/tp/docs/UserGuide.md

 ---

 Example:
-* `delete_app 3` removes the application at third position in the application list displayed.
+* `delete_app 2` removes the application at second position in the application list displayed.

 ### Clearing all entries : `clear`